Enlightenment and inspiration.

 Those are two main purposes of this site.

-We accomplished these dual goals by posting 60 columns from March 20 to May 18 that will took us through all 48 states of the continental United States.
+We accomplished these dual goals by posting 60 columns from March 20 to May 18, 2021, that took us through all 48 states of the continental United States.

 On our virtual journey, we wrote about all the places we passed through and the people who live there.
 We recapped the history of each locale as well as discussed the issues facing those communities.
 There was also some interesting tidbits and observations along the way